Teemo Top Lane Matchups: Laning Strategy Comprehensive Guide (Season 7 LoL)

 Summoners: Flash + Teleport

-Strategy for Teemo vs Nasus Lane: Lately, Nasus will often max E first and try to poke you with it.
-If he does, he can poke Teemo out of lane early, but Nasus sacrifices his late game by doing this.
+Strategy for Teemo vs Nasus Lane: vs Teemo, Nasus may max E first and try to poke with it.
+If he does, he can poke Teemo out of lane early, but Nasus sacrifices his late game Q stacks by doing this.
 So Corrupting Potion gives sustain early just in case of Nasus E/poke max.
-If Nasus isn’t effectively harassing you with E then consider an early Hextech Gunblade instead of early Frozen Mallet.
+If Nasus isn’t going to poke with his E, instead take Doran’s Ring and rush a hextech gunblade.

 Try to keep Nasus away from minions so he can’t stack Q or lifesteal.
+You can also blind him when he tries to stack his Q, but keep in mind you’re vulnerable for a few seconds while blind is down.
 Build BOTRK 2nd if Nasus builds early MR. If Nasus builds early Armor, go Hextech Gunblade.
 Both give good sustain and damage, plus an extra slow.

 Overall, as long as you kite properly using defensive shrooms and Frozen Mallet, then also blind Nasus before he hits his Q empowered AA, you should win trades and be constantly aggressive 1v1 sometime around level 7-10.